Nicholas718/virtual-pet/README.md

 ## Version History

+- 0.33
+  - I have added a feeding fuction allowing users to feed their pet
 - 0.32
   - I have added a walk fuction allowing users to increase pet fitness
 - 0.31